Ricardo Preve: 2020s

 In 2021, Preve produced and directed From Sudan to Argentina in the United States, Argentina and Sudan.
-The feature documentary tells the story of the Argentine Historian and Egyptologist Abraham Rosenvasser, as leader of an UNESCO sponsored French-Argentine archeological mission in 1961-1963.
+The feature documentary tells the story of the Argentine Historian and Egyptologist Abraham Rosenvasser, as leader of a UNESCO sponsored French-Argentine archeological mission in 1961-1963.
 The mission involved saving the treasures of the temple of Aksha in northern Sudan, before they were destroyed by the waters of the Aswan dam in Egypt, which was being built at that time.
 The film was shown in various international film festivals, and received awards and special mentions.
 The theatrical release was in Buenos Aires, Argentina, on November 3, 2022.

+In 2023, Preve was awarded the Governor Gerald L. Baliles Founder's Award at the 36th Virginia Film Festival, as a recognition for "excellence in Virginia filmmaking".
+At the same festival, Preve had the world premiere of his feature documentary Sometime, Somewhere about the Hispanic migrant community in Virginia.
+The film looks at who are the people that in some cases walk across continents and international borders to make it to the United States, what happens when they arrive, and what the future holds for them.

 A Grayling Never Dies is the next project by Preve.
 The film, in which he will work as director, producer and screenwriter, is based on the adventures of the English outlaw Helen Greenhill in Patagonia in the late 19th and early 20th centuries.
 The script for A Grayling Never Dies has won international awards at events in Europe and the United States.